top of page

 The Elusive Truth of Evil: Motive, Justification, and the Blurred Lines of Morality

-As some of you may have already noticed based on my earlier work, evil is a fascinating concept when applied to non-fiction.
+As some of you may have already noticed based on my earlier work, Polarity of Evil is a fascinating concept when applied to non-fiction.
 The more realistically complex an issue gets, the more one realizes that people very rarely use plain evil as the justification for their actions.
 The most opposite figure in this regard is the Joker from the DC Universe franchise.
 He serves as an example of pure, motiveless evil, which is in contrast to the real world where everyone operates with some underlying reason, however warped it may appear.

 This blurring of lines is crucial.
 Because it is so easy for us humans to disagree with one another, any controversial act, even a crime, could be seen as logically justified by a few, while the attempt to condemn or stop it could be seen as the true evil (like drinking alcohol at a 1920's speakeasy during the prohobition era).